 The culture wars are just the most overt sign of the Saudi geopolitical bomb ready to go off.
 Bet on crisis in the next decade.

-This story originally appeared at Geopolitics Made Super, April 21, 2017.
+This story first appeared at Geopolitics Made Super, April 21, 2017.